Priw8/priw8.github.io/content/patches/shottypes.md

 [hr]
 ### The 0 power shot collection
 (no video)
 Basically a collection of shottypes that stay at 0 power forever.
 Yep, that's it.
-Well, techniccally the power does increase, but the shottype doesn't get any better.
+Well, technically the power does increase, but the shottype doesn't get any better.
 Only available through thcrap, I didn't bother making another way of using the patch because who would want to play it anyway.

 [hr]